“Humans are storytellers. It is through these stories that we draw meaning in constructing our genetic identities.” – Kevin Martin

 From having accurate medical histories to knowing our ancestral identities, understanding our genetic identity is important to understanding who we are and where we came from.

 On May 30, we want to bring awareness to the importance of genetic identity by launching a new international day for the right to genetic identity.
 We believe that everyone should have the freedom to know their complete genetic identity, including medical history and ancestral identity.

 We believe that it is wrong to purposely create people who are denied knowledge about their medical, cultural, and genetic identity.
 Important personal information about our identities should not be deliberately withheld from us by government, doctors, or the fertility industry.

-On May 30 the Donor Conceived Alliance of Canada will be heading to Ottawa to tell the federal government that genetic identity matters!
+Here in Canada, the Donor Conceived Alliance of Canada will be heading to Ottawa on May 30 to tell the federal government that genetic identity matters!
 And it is especially important this year because of recent events.

 So this #GeneticIdentityDay, we’re asking you to help us spread our message!
 Share the graphic below on Twitter and Facebook and tag your elected officials to let them know that you support the need for donor conceived people and adoptees to know their full genetic identities.